RetroDECK/ES-DE/USERGUIDE-DEV.md

 If the Applications directory doesn't exist yet, then just go ahead and create it and then unpack the emulator inside it.
 Just be aware that the name has to start with a capital A.

-Although there is an official Hypseus Singe release available for macOS M1 this appears somehow broken so you may need to compile it yourself.
+Although there is an official Hypseus Singe release available for macOS ARM this appears somehow broken so you may need to compile it yourself.
 This is a bit involved so it's beyond the scope of this document to describe it.
 For this reason macOS is not listed as supported but the configuration is still bundled so if you're persistent and manage to get the emulator to work, it will hopefully work from within ES-DE as well.

 After the emulator has been installed, copy the required BIOS ROMs into `Hypseus Singe\roms\` on Windows or `~/Applications/hypseus-singe/roms/` on Linux.